helxplatform/GIL/README.md

 which defaults to 8 if not defined.

 ## Debug
-`get_sizes.py --data_csv /path/to/file.csv --image_column image_path_column_name` will create a CSV containing the image name, SimpleITK image shape, and Numpy array shape.
+`get_sizes.py --data_dir /path/to/dir/ --data_csv /path/to/file.csv --image_column image_path_column_name` will create a CSV containing the image name, SimpleITK image shape, and Numpy array shape.
 It will also print this information to the console.